CLRX/CLRX-mirror/doc/GcnState.md

  29-31  | CSP       | Conditional branch stack pointer

 The single floating point rounding mode is controlled by 0-1 bits in MODE register.
-A rounding mode for double precision is controlled by 2-3 bits.
+A rounding mode for double precision and half precision is controlled by 2-3 bits.
 List of possible values:

  Value | Description
 -------|---------------------------------